Pál Várhidi: Club

 He played for Újpesti Dózsa as a defender and helped the club win the Hungarian League in 1959/60.
 He was born in Újpest.

 International

 Between 1954 and 1957 Várhidi played 10 times for Hungary and he represented his country in 1 FIFA World Cup qualification match.
 The fringe member of the Mighty Magyars also took part in the 1954 World Cup but didn't play any games.
 He is most famous for his participation in the bronze medal-winning Hungarian team on the 1960 Summer Olympic Games.

 Managerial career

 After his playing career, Várhidi became a successful coach, leading Újpest to 4 championship titles between 1974 and 1980, and the European Cup semi-final in 1974.
 As a professional player and first division coach he only played and worked for Újpest.
 He died in 2015 at the age of 84.

-His son, Péter Várhidi was the coach of the Hungarian national team from 2006 to 2008.
+His son, Péter Várhidi was the coach of the Hungary national team from 2006 to 2008.